Computational-Morphogenomics-Group/Computational-Morphogenomics-Group/team/index.md

 {% include section.html dark=true %}

 We are expanding and always looking for new team members!
+If you are interested in joining us or collaborating please email Bianca!

 {%
   include link.html